(Translate this site)

 A drop out looks for trouble

 I became restless in late 1972 at college, and decided to drop out for a while.
-This move basically removed me from my high school legacy friends who stayed, while for better or worse leading me to frequent entirely different circles.
+This action basically removed me from my circle of high school friends who stayed, and led to me getting involved with a wholly different crowd.

 Shadowfast had been more or less complete for only a year or so, and I still liked showing him off.
 One day I was parked roadside watching an annual hot rod parade in the regional tourist trap, when Shadowfast got me noticed.
 Noticed by folks who many would say were part of the 'wrong crowd'.
 And I guess in hindsight I agree with that opinion.
 But being a young American male who possessed my own super-car likely helped nudge me into taking some risks beyond the pale.

-Turned out my first job with the 'wrong crowd' was basically to serve as a distraction for certain law enforcement folks while my employer made a smuggling run of some sort.
+My first job with the 'wrong crowd' turned out to be basically serving as a distraction for certain law enforcement folks, while my employer made a smuggling run of some sort.

 How Shadowfast forever lost his shiny paint job

-During this period I had to take Shadowfast out of casual circulation, using it only for the actual work, and stashing it in various hideaways the rest of the time.
-A fake license tag was essential for the job.
-I also worked up a few methods of disguise for various contingencies with the car, such as once whitewashing it for a color scheme I could easily change at any car wash (or with a hose).
+During this period I had to take Shadowfast out of casual circulation, using him only for the actual work, and stashing him in various hideaways the rest of the time.
+Certain subterfuge with regards to his license tag was essential for the job.
+I also worked up a few methods of disguise for various contingencies with the car, such as once whitewashing it for a color scheme I could easily and quickly change at any car wash (or with a hose).
 I had some quick release fake body parts I concocted to change its look, that I could discard as needed.
-Performing much of my own bodywork, spending time in the pits at race tracks and the garages building the cars, frequent salvaging of junk yard parts, plus my design experimentation with Shadow itself early in his transformation all contributed to my resources in such street camouflage.
-Possessing a bit of artistic ability my whole life came in handy during this time too, enabling me to pretty quickly throw a whole new temporary paint or stripe scheme on the vehicle when necessary-- though these jobs would readily show their crudeness in close examinations.
+Performing much of my own bodywork, spending time in the pits at race tracks and the garages building the cars, frequently salvaging parts from junk yards, plus my design experimentation with Shadow itself early in his transformation, all contributed to my resources and capabilities in regards to crafting such street camouflage.
+Possessing a bit of artistic ability my whole life came in handy during this time too, enabling me to pretty quickly throw a whole new temporary paint or stripe scheme onto the vehicle when necessary-- though these items would readily show their crudeness in close examinations.

-Needless to say, no conventional 'nice' paint job on an auto would survive such treatment as the above intact.
+Needless to say, no conventional 'nice' paint job on an automobile would long survive such treatment as the above.
 But I'd abandoned shiny paint long before this anyway.
-Partly for reasons of practicality: I was still changing Shadow body-wise on a regular basis.
+Partly for reasons of practicality: for I was still changing Shadow body-wise on a regular basis.
 I also had to periodically make repairs after particularly damaging runs.
 Though there's ways to suitably enamel paint only one section of a car at once, it's not recommended for lots of reasons.
-At least this was the case around 1972-1973.
+At least this was the case around 1971-1973.
 So maintaining a shiny paint skin was pretty much out of the question for my lifestyle.
-In addition to this I liked the 'stealth' aspect of flat black at night.
-So buy a can of flat black paint at the auto store, touch up Shadow.
+In addition to this, I liked the 'stealth' aspect of flat black at night.
+So buy a can of flat black paint at the auto store; touch up Shadow.
 That was the procedure.

 Shadowfast's mild-mannered alter ego

 Some time before this I'd also bought a second car for those periods Shadowfast had to be hidden or extensively repaired: an anti-Shadowfast throwaway.
-An old delapidated Volkswagen bug, 1958 model year I think.
+An old dilapidated Volkswagen Beetle, 1958 model year I think.

-The bug was slow as the hills and a toddler could have gave it a rough time in the power department, as it boasted less than 40 horsepower I believe when new.
-But this motor also had maybe a half million miles on it, and two of its spark plug wires would continually go AWOL-- effectively making it a two cylinder much of the time.
+The bug was slow as the hills, and a child could have given it a rough time in the power department, as it boasted less than 40 horsepower I believe when new.
+But this motor also had maybe a half million miles on it, and two of its spark plug wires would regularly go A.W.O.L.-- effectively making it a two cylinder much of the time.
 Usually just as you began to climb a hill.
 The bug's brakes couldn't be kept working for long either, as for some reason grease seals in the rear hubs just fell to pieces no matter what you did.
-Luckily the bug was so slow and weak driver and passenger could stop the car by opening a door and dragging a foot on the road; me and Steve did it more than once in city traffic and logging roads in the woods.
+Luckily the bug was so slow and weak driver and passenger could stop the car by opening a door and dragging a foot on the road; me and my friend Steve did it more than once in city traffic and logging roads in the woods.

 But the bug served its purpose well for quite a while.